 Learning Activities Summary

-Week 1 Overview of international business (Ch 1) Week 2 The evolution of international business (Ch 2) Tutorials commence Week 3 Regional economic integration (Ch 3) Week 4 The international flow of funds (Ch 4) Week 5 International business environment (Ch 5) Team formation complete Week 6 International business environment (cont.)
-(Ch 6-7) Week 7 Market entry modes and decision making (Ch 8) Week 8 International business strategies (Ch 9-10) Mid-term test Week 9 International HRM (Ch11) Week 10 International marketing (Ch 12) Team assignment due Week 11 Global value chain (Ch 13) Week 12 Course review and exam preparation
+Week 1 Overview of international business (Ch 1) Week 2 The evolution of international business (Ch 2) Tutorials commence Week 3 Regional economic integration (Ch 3) Team formation complete Week 4 The international flow of funds (Ch 4) Week 5 International business environment (Ch 5) Week 6 International business environment (cont.)
+(Ch 6-7) Week 7 Market entry modes and decision making (Ch 8) Indivial essay due Week 8 International business strategies (Ch 9-10) Week 9 Course project Week 10 International HRM (Ch 11) Week 11 International marketing (Ch 12) Team report due Week 12 Global value chain (Ch 13)

 Small Group Discovery ExperienceSGDE is available in the Group assignment with research skills developed as a process of developing an international company, and reporting on the research analysis required to analyse the external market factors and the necessary product adaptation given the nature of the host market.

 You will also develop individual problem-solving skills in the weekly tutorials where you do a situational analysis of a real-life international business problem, identify the problems and focus on the main problem of the case study, and then extend your analysis skills by developing a number of short term and long term solutions that address your main research problem.
 This is a weekly SGDE.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.